sarvaneh/sarvaneh/README.md

-- 👋 Hi, I’m @sarvaneh - Currently work for a power 5 collegiate sports conference and recently got into coding and tech.
+- 👋 Hi, I’m @sarvaneh - Currently work for a power 5 collegiate sports conference doing data & technology.
 - 👀 I’m interested in... data and analytics, probability modeling, AI and ML, Cybersecurity, and devops.
 - 🌱 I’m currently learning...
 R, SQL, and Tableau with Google.
 Building dashboards with Sigma and Snowflake.
 - 💞️ I’m looking to collaborate on...
 Anything - I love learning new things and expanding my knowledge.
 I want to leverage ML and AI to work more efficiently.